ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.8.rst

 of the EAP that was accidentally removed in a previous release and ensure that modules are more resilient to errors that may occur in execution.

+* Version 2.8.14 of Ansible changed the default mode of file-based tasks to ``0o600`` when the user did not specify a ``mode`` parameter on file-based tasks.
+This was in response to a CVE report which we have reconsidered and no longer consider a flaw in Ansible.
+As a result, the ``mode`` change has been reverted in 2.8.15, and ``mode`` will now default to ``0o666`` as in previous versions of Ansible.
+* Affected modules included known_hosts, service, authorized_key, interfaces_file, pam_limits, pamd, redhat_subscription, selinux, and sysctrl.
+If you are using Ansible 2.8.14 and seeing new failures in these modules, upgrade to 2.8.15.
+* To avoid the issue raised in CVE-2020-1736, specify a ``mode`` parameter in all file-based tasks that accept it.

 Modules removed
 ---------------